bambooforest/life_of_p/README.md

 # Overview

-This supplementary materials for the manuscript “Life of /p/” uses the R programming language (R Core Team 2021) and the following R libraries (Wickham et al. 2019; Xie 2021; Revell 2012; J. Zhang 2017; Yu 2020;
+This supplementary materials for the manuscript “Life of p” uses the R programming language (R Core Team 2021) and the following R libraries (Wickham et al. 2019; Xie 2021; Revell 2012; J. Zhang 2017; Yu 2020;
 Wickham 2011).